-- f.
-Influenza vaccine is required yearly by clinical agencies. - g.
-COVID 19 vaccine is required for Clinical placement. - h.
-A statement by the healthcare provider that the applicant has the physical and emotional healthy to complete the requirements of this program. - 2.
+- c.
+A current Mumps, Measles, Rubella, & Varicella (Chicken Pox) schedule with completed Hepatitis B vaccine series1.
+Blood titers showing immunity; if no immunity shown, immunization is required. - d.
+Tetanus, Diphtheria-Pertussis Toxoid immunizations within the last 10 years. - e.
+Influenza vaccine is required yearly by clinical agencies. - f.
+COVID 19 vaccine is required for Clinical placement. - g.
+A statement by the healthcare provider that the applicant has the physical and emotional health to complete the requirements of the program. - 2.
 Demonstrate a satisfactory Criminal Background Check and Drug Test through the approved School's vendor within 30-days of the start of the program. - 3.
 Demonstrate that no finding has been entered into a state nurse aide registry or by any other professional licensing body concerning abuse, neglect, exploitation, mistreatment of residents or misappropriation of property. - 4.
 Maintain a current American Heart Association CPR BLS Certification for Health Care Provider for entire duration of the program. - 5.
 The school recommends that students obtain the pneumonia and meningitis vaccines.
 These immunizations are not required, but they are recommended for your safety and the safety of patients at the clinical facility. - 6.
 The approved Standard College student uniform is required to be worn in all clinical facilities where working as a student. - 7.
 Students must timely finalize the registration process by submitting the required financial documents and/or making the appropriate tuition payments.